Important! Steps to Building a Agent

 Examples

-If you still don't quite understand how to design a Bot after reading the above content, we have also prepared a wealth of examples for you.
+If you still don't quite understand how to design a Agent after reading the above content, we have also prepared a wealth of examples for you.

-You only need to select any template when creating a Bot, and you will get a Bot.
-You can refer to the parameters already set in the template to further understand and think about how to design a Bot.
+You only need to select any template when creating a Agent, and you will get a Agent.
+You can refer to the parameters already set in the template to further understand and think about how to design a Agent.
 This is a very good way to learn.